MegaManSec/JoshuaHu/_posts/2025-06-26-nginx-dns-caching.md

 In my testing, it isn't mandatory for the "domain name" specifically to be set using a variable, it can be anything inside the `proxy_pass` directive (including the path).
 For example, `proxy_pass https://example.com/$uri` results in the `resolver` being used.
 If you set that `proxy_pass` directive without a `resolver` directive, you'll probably see error messages like `no resolver defined to resolve example.com`.

 The downside to all of this is that we cannot use the `upstream` module while being able to re-resolve hosts unless we use nginx's paid version, NGINX Plus.
-So for those using the free version of nginx, there's a decision to make: is it likely that an IP address of a host will change, or do you need to use the `upstream` module more and accept the privacy, security, and unknown issues that may arise from `proxy_pass` pointing to stale IP addresses?
+So for those using the free version of nginx, there's a decision to make: is it likely that an IP address of a host will change, or do you need to use the `upstream` module more and accept the privacy, security, and unknown issues that may arise from `proxy_pass` pointing to stale IP addresses? (*Note*: this is seemingly now outdated.
+See below.)

 # a solution